evied02/mc-spawn-eggs/README.md

-# Custom Spawners
+# Custom Spawn Eggs

 This is an add-on for **[Minecraft: Bedrock Edition][bedrock-wiki]**.
-The aim of this pack is to provide the ability to create custom mob spawners in survival.
-This increases the potential of mob/XP farms.
+The aim of this pack is to add a rare chance for mobs to drop their spawn egg.

 This add-on is a work in progress and features are subject to change.
 Feel free to contribute by sending a pull request.
 If you find any bugs or have a